stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 green immensity through the black doorway into the tainted outside air of that poison city of madness.

-  Poor Johansen&rsquo;s handwriting almost gave out when he wrote of this.
+  Poor Johansen's handwriting almost gave out when he wrote of this.
 Of the six men who never reached the ship, he thinks two perished of pure fright in that accursed instant.
-The Thing cannot be described&mdash;there is no language for such abysms of shrieking and immemorial lunacy, such eldritch contradictions of all matter, force, and cosmic order.
+The Thing cannot be described--there is no language for such abysms of shrieking and immemorial lunacy, such eldritch contradictions of all matter, force, and cosmic order.
 A mountain walked or stumbled.
 God!
 What wonder that across the earth a great architect went mad, and poor Wilcox raved with fever in that telepathic instant?
 The Thing of the idols, the